MatheusVazManzke/steam-analysis/README.md

 # Environment

 A tight controlled environment allows for better maintainability and reproducibility of results.
-You and your colleagues should be able to easily reproduce the environment where some experiment was run or some model was trained.
-The intricate network of dependencies that exists between packages is very prone to breaking.
+You and your colleagues should be able to easily reproduce the environment where some experiment was run or some model was trained in order to consistently find the same results.
+Also, the intricate network of dependencies that exists between packages is very prone to breaking.
+With environments, we can limit the number and version of packages to the strictly needed.
 A have a separate environment for each serious project.
-Conda allows for an easy management of dependencies.
-It is the makefile - [makefile](/blob/main/Makefile), though, that will allow for very easy#
+I use [Conda]{https://docs.conda.io/en/latest/} for easy management of dependencies.
+It is the makefile - [makefile](/blob/main/Makefile), though, that will allow us to recreate an environment anywhere with a sequence of simple commands.
+The file in this repository is automatically created by cookiecutter, but make has a very elegant and easy to undertand structure.
+It's well worth taking a look at it.

 # Version Control

-Git

 # PyTest

 # Pre-commit hooks; testing, linting, formatting, typechecking.

-Now, that's very cool.

 # Interlude 1 - Transformers and Pipelines